-Clearing protocols will be implemented to ensure that vegetation is removed from the final design and intersection upgrade area in a manner that reduces overall impacts to biodiversity.
-No clearing will be undertaken outside of the clearing boundary (or final design area, as shown in Figure 5-1, together with the intersection upgrade area (Figure 3-2)) at any time during construction or operation of the Project.
+Clearing protocols will be implemented to ensure that vegetation is removed from the final design area in a manner that reduces overall impacts to biodiversity.
+No clearing will be undertaken outside of the clearing boundary (or final design area, as shown in Figure 5-1) at any time during construction or operation of the Project.
 The following guiding principles of native vegetation clearing will be adhered to: